*FAQs at the bottom of article*

-Brian Forster played the role of Christopher Partridge.
-Forster wasn’t the first Chris Partridge.
-That honor goes first to Jeremy Gelbwaks, who departed the show after one season.
-Shirley Jones stated that, quote- “He was not happy doing [the show] … his parents wanted him to do it, so we replaced him.”
+Brian Forster, 62, played the role of Christopher Partridge, though he wasn’t the first one to play the character.
+That honor goes to Jeremy Gelbwaks, who departed the show after one season.
+Shirley Jones stated, “He was not happy doing [the show] … his parents wanted him to do it, but he didn’t, so we replaced him.”

 Season two ushered in Brian Forster as Chris Partridge.
 Born in 1960, Forster wasn’t even a teen when he joined the family band as their drummer.
-Forster didn’t really act after being Chris Partridge, instead, his career made a sharp turn, literally.
-Since the show’s end, Forster has actually dabbled in racecar driving and occasional acting outside of Hollywood.
+He didn’t really act after being Chris Partridge, his career taking a sharp turn, literally.
+Since the show’s end, Forster has actually dabbled in race car driving and occasional acting outside of Hollywood.
 His last known role was his appearance of Chris Partridge in the TV series Break A Leg in 2008.
-But Forster kept his fingers in the acting pie all while, but on a smaller scale with community theater.
+But Forster kept his fingers in the acting pie all the while, but on a smaller scale with community theater.
 He was destined to be connected to the arts in some way, being a great-great-great-grandson of Charles Dickens.

 Do you remember any of these faces in The Partridge Family?
 Be sure to SHARE this article if you do!
 We sure miss this stacked cast of talent.

 Shirley Jones has not passed away.
 She is alive and 88 years old today.

 What was the name of The Partridge Family dog?